Maharishi’s Life and Teaching: 1976 - 1985

 “Again, so uplifting.
 What wonderful videos with Maharishi that Dr. Boncheff has collected for all of us!
 Well begun is half done!
 Looking forward for the next lessons!
 So beautiful.” —FL

 MIU Continuing Education is pleased to announce this third course in the History of Maharishi’s teachings series.
-The course is hosted by Dr. John Boncheff via Zoom and will cover the time period from 1976 to 1985.
+The course is hosted by Dr. John Boncheff and covers the time period from 1976 to 1985.

 Free Lesson One: Click here for the Free Lesson One

 Course Leader: Dr. John Boncheff

 - $75 for full-time students, full-time TM® Teachers/MIU/MSAE/MERU/MF staff & faculty, low-income retirees, and anyone adversely affected by the coronavirus pandemic

 - India, South Africa, and certain other countries have a discounted rate of $35.
 Please locate your country in the form and find and enter your rate.

 In this live 10-lesson course, John Boncheff, PhD, explores Maharishi’s life, work, and teaching during the years 1976 – 1985.
 Far from being a mere popular history of time and place, this series delves deeply into Maharishi’s groundbreaking contributions and the evolution of his message over time, as seen through rare recordings, official transcripts, and original publications — many of which are newly acquired by the Maharishi Archives and Collections at the MIU Depository.